Table of Contents

 Genome is a vulnerable valuable source of information for a cell that has to be safeguarded and protected.
 It is challenged by various threats – both from within and out.
 These threats can be summarized as follows:

-DNA spoilage with almost simultaneous repair is an unceasing significant highly regulated process in a cell.
+DNA spoilage with an almost simultaneous repair is an unceasing significant highly regulated process in a cell.
 While most of the damage is repairable in most circumstances, literature provides testament to the fact that some definite amount of mutations and DNA aberrations insidiously accumulate in cells, especially the non-replicating mammalian cells.

 The changes manifest as genetic mutations which ultimately bring about the downfall of the cellular machinery.
 This also portends to damage to mitochondrial DNA which results in dysfunction of the powerhouse of the cell with its subsequent detrimental consequences; thus, aging is proposed to result from disruption of the genetic identity of a cell.